 USB-Powered Fan – If you’re getting one of those external battery chargers above–and you really should–this seems like a great idea to go along with it.
 We “discovered” this while seeing someone at Shanghai Disneyland’s grand opening with it, and I almost tried to buy it on the spot from them…opted not to due to the whole language barrier thing.
 I’ve ordered it for our July trip to Walt Disney World, and cannot wait to get it.
 Should be really handy!

-Travel Sunscreen Packets – No matter when you travel, sunscreen is an absolute necessity for a Walt Disney World or Disneyland vacation.
+Travel Sunscreen Packets – For your arms, legs, neck, etc., we recommend these sunscreen packets.
 If you’ve ever had a tube of sunscreen spill in your luggage or backpack (we have…many times), you know how inconvenient it can be.
 These individual travel packets take care of that problem, and are also much easier to put in your pocket or in a bag.
 They’re a perfect solution!

 Frogg Toggs Rain Suit – If you want something higher quality, more versatile, and that will keep you totally dry, this rain is great.
 It’s inexpensive, and made of a really lightweight, breathable material, so you don’t get too hot (it’s made by the same company as the Chilly Pads, but out of different material).
 Seriously, you might think it looks silly, but after a dry afternoon with it, you’ll be asking: “why didn’t I think of this sooner?!”
 I love mine!